farazkh80/SearchEngine/README.md

 # T5 Text Search and Summarize Engine

-A Searching and Summarizing Engine leveraging a custom-built search engine for news keyword searching and a pre-trained transformers-based T5 Model fine-tuned on news text and summary data, achieving state-of-the-art results on news summarization
+A Searching and Summarizing Engine leveraging a custom-built search engine for news keyword searching, and a pre-trained transformers-based T5 Model, fine-tuned on news text and summary data to achieve state-of-the-art results on text summarization

 # Table of Contents